Coyote-Byte-Games/Handbook/Notes/Music Theory Necessities.md

     <li> W, W, h, W, W, W, h</li>
     <li>0, 2, 4, 5, 7, 9, 11, 12</li>
 </ul>
-Notice, among others, the major key contains 0, 4, 7; the formula for a major chord.
+Notice, among other numbers, the major key contains 0, 4, 7; the formula for a major chord.

-Using the notes in keys to create chords, <b>scale degrees</b> are created.
+The notes in keys each have scale degrees, a roman numeral showing the ordering of the notes, and whether a major or minor chord is made from that root note in the key.

 <h1>Scale degrees</h1>
 i hate scale degrees but they arent that bad <br>